 Our favorite transfer partners for the best values are: United, British Airways, Southwest and Hyatt.

-The three main cards to open to earn Ultimate Rewards points are: Chase Sapphire Preferred, Ink Bold and Ink Plus.
+The two main cards to open to earn Ultimate Rewards points are: Chase Sapphire Preferred and Ink Plus.

 Note: Also, keep in mind that you can book travel directly through the Chase Ultimate Rewards website which can be a great (or terrible) value depending on what you’re booking.
 This gets you 1.25 cents per point, so this is definitely a better option than just getting the 1 cent per point statement credit, but still not nearly as good (in most cases) as transferring the points to a partner hotel/airline.